 Best known for:

 Jude Kelly became Artistic Director of the Southbank Centre, Britain's largest cultural institution, in 2005.
-In the course of her career she has directed numerous award-winning theatrical productions, working with Ian McKellan, Patrick Stewart and Dawn French, among others.
-Jude gained major recognition as the founding director of the West Yorkshire Playhouse, which she established as an acknowledged centre of excellence.
+In the course of her career she has directed numerous award-winning theatrical productions.
+Since then she has founded and is the director of the WOW Foundation which runs WOW - Women of the World Festivals.